-In the past, when Chan practitioners meditated to the point of realizing the eighth consciousness and attaining enlightenment, it was described as "the bottom falling out of the bucket."
-What is meant by "bucket"?
-In the Śūraṅgama Sūtra, the Buddha analogized the human body to a bucket of flesh, shaped just like a bucket.
-Sentient beings take this bucket of flesh as themselves, regarding it as a real, permanent, and indestructible self.
+In the past, when Chan practitioners meditated until they realized the eighth consciousness and attained enlightenment, it was described as "the bottom of the bucket falling out."
+What is this bucket?
+In the Shurangama Sutra, the Buddha metaphorically likened the human body to a barrel of flesh, shaped like a bucket.
+Sentient beings mistake this barrel of flesh as their true self, believing it to a real, imperishable "I."

-When the Chan practitioner realizes the eighth consciousness, they understand that the eighth consciousness is real, eternal, and indestructible—it is the true self.
-The body composed of the five aggregates is merely a false shell manifested by the eighth consciousness; it is not real, not the self, yet not different from the eighth consciousness, which is the true self.
-Thus, they no longer identify the five aggregates as the self, negating this bucket of flesh that is the body of five aggregates, and casting off the heavy burden of the aggregates.
-At this moment, both body and mind become empty, and they experience unparalleled lightness and ease.
-This is metaphorically described as "the bottom falling out of the bucket."
+When Chan practitioners realize the eighth consciousness, they understand that the eighth consciousness is genuine, eternal, and indestructible—the true self.
+The five aggregates body is merely an illusory shell manifested by the eighth consciousness, neither real nor the self, yet not different from the true self of the eighth consciousness.
+Thus, they cease to identify the five aggregates as the self, renounce the five aggregates body—this barrel of flesh—and shed the heavy burden of the aggregates.
+At this moment, both body and mind become empty, and they experience incomparable lightness and ease, which is metaphorically described as "the bottom of the bucket falling out."

-This is because attaining the first fruit in the Hinayana involves realizing that the five aggregates and the eighteen elements are suffering, empty, impermanent, and devoid of self.
-Upon realizing the eighth consciousness, one also knows that the five aggregates and eighteen elements are not the self—they are false, illusory, and unreal.
-Therefore, while attaining the Mahayana fruit, one simultaneously attains the Hinayana fruit.
-However, attaining the Hinayana fruit does not necessarily mean one can attain the Mahayana fruit.
-This illustrates the principle that the Mahayana Dharma encompasses the Hinayana Dharma.
+This is because the first fruit of the Hinayana entails realizing the suffering, emptiness, impermanence, and non-self of the five aggregates and eighteen elements.
+Upon realizing the eighth consciousness, one also understands that the five aggregates and eighteen elements are not the self—they are illusory, empty, and unreal.
+Therefore, attaining the Mahayana fruit simultaneously results in attaining the Hinayana fruit, but attaining the Hinayana fruit does not necessarily lead to attaining the Mahayana fruit.
+This illustrates how the Mahayana path encompasses the Hinayana teachings.

 3